Skip to content

 1.5 Context Parallelism (CP)

-For handling extremely long sequences - imagine different people each reading different paragraphs of a book, then sharing key information.
+The idea: For handling extremely long sequences - different people read different paragraphs of a book, then share key information.

 How it works: